brightbytes/sql-cms/README.md

 ## Demo Workflow

-This application comes with a Demo Workflow that was ported from an ancestral app.
+This application comes with a somewhat lame Demo Workflow that was ported from an ancestral app.
 There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
-In and of itself, it's meaningless, but it does provide some examples of how to use this system.
+In and of itself, it's meaningless, but it does provide a few examples of how to use this system.

 ## Heroku Deployment

-There are a number of rake tasks for managing a Heroku deployment in `lib/tasks/heroku.rake`.
+There are a number of rake tasks in `lib/tasks/heroku.rake` for managing a Heroku deployment.

 To deploy to Heroku, you'll need 3 AddOns: Postgres, Redis (for Sidekiq), and SendGrid.